LunarTulip/trace/README.md

 # Trace

 A bulk chatlog-exporter client for Matrix.
-In early development; not yet functional.
+In early development; not yet fully functional.